 - Travel Grants: We offer travel grants to support those who identify as being a member of an underrepresented group at ACM FAccT and/or who intend to attend the FAccT for the first time.
 Please submit your application on the travel grant page

 - Internet bandwidth grants: Intended to cover extra costs of internet access if attendees’ current internet bandwidth is a barrier to their participation in the conference.
-The application form will be available soon.
+The application form is available here.

 - Carertaker grants: Intended to cover extra costs for caring for dependents if attendees’ caretaker responsibilities are a barrier to their participation in the conference.
-The application form will be available soon.
+The application form is available here.

 Inaugural FAcct Diversity and Inclusion (DEI) Scholarships